protocol/web3-dev-team/proposals/content-addressed-pkg-mgmt.md

 <!--
 Provide success criteria.
 These might include particular metrics, desired changes in the types of bug reports being filed, desired changes in qualitative user feedback (measured via surveys, etc), etc.
 -->
-- increasing number of users sharing packages on the dht
+- Increasing number of users sharing packages on the dht
-- projects and package managers adopting and building on the protocol
+- Projects and package managers adopting and building on the protocol
-- increased discussion around content addressing in software development and tooling
+- Increased discussion around content addressing in software development and tooling

 #### Counterpoints &amp; pre-mortem
 _Why might this project be lower impact than expected?
 How could this project fail to complete, or fail to be successful?_

-- TODO
+- Content discovery and publishing on the IPFS DHT of millions of packages may affect growth once a certain level of adoption is reached
+- If the user experience is poor or switching costs are too high, reaching critical levels of adoption will be difficult
+- There may be incentives for some package management infrastructure organizations to retain centralized control and choose to avoid adoption

 #### Alternatives
 _How might this project’s intent be realized in other ways (other than this project proposal)?
 What other potential solutions can address the same need?_

-- TODO
+- [Valist](https://github.com/valist-io/valist) is an alternative project, although it appears to be closely tied to Ethereum.

 #### Dependencies/prerequisites
 <!--List any other projects that are dependencies/prerequisites for this project that is being pitched.-->

-- not directly dependent on, but can helped with https://github.com/protocol/beyond-bitswap/pull/29
+- Whilst not directly dependent on, https://github.com/protocol/beyond-bitswap/pull/29 can help ease onboarding

 #### Future opportunities
 <!--What future projects/opportunities could this project enable?-->